Skip to main content

 NASA Earth Venture Suborbital-3 (EVS-3)

-The Aerosol Cloud meTeorology INteractions oVer the western Atlantic Experiment (ACTIVATE) provides knowledge on the relationships between aerosols and clouds to expand understanding of different cloud properties and their impact on climate and weather.
+The Aerosol Cloud Meteorology Interactions Over the Western Atlantic Experiment (ACTIVATE) gathered data on the relationships between aerosols and clouds to expand understanding of different cloud properties and their impact on climate and weather.

-Throughout the campaign, two aircraft were deployed: the King Air, and the HU-25 Falcon to conduct "statistical surveys" over the northwestern Atlantic Ocean.
-The King Air was equipped with remote sensing instrumentation and dropsondes, while the HU-25 was equipped with an in-situ payload for measurements of aerosol, cloud properties, trace gases, and meteorological parameters.
+Two aircraft were deployed throughout the campaign—the King Air and the HU-25 Falcon—to conduct statistical surveys over the northwestern Atlantic Ocean.
+The King Air was equipped with remote sensing instrumentation and dropsondes, while the HU-25 was equipped with an in situ payload for measurements of aerosols, cloud properties, trace gases, and meteorological parameters.

 The ACTIVATE campaign seeks to: